 \section{Abstract}

-Recent advances in deep learning have set the focus on neural networks (NNs) that can successfully replace traditional numerical solvers in many applications, achieving impressive computing gains.
+Recent advances in deep learning have allowed neural networks (NNs) to successfully replace traditional numerical solvers in many applications, thus enabling impressive computing gains.
 One such application is time domain simulation, which is indispensable for the design, analysis and operation of many engineering systems.
 Simulating dynamical systems with implicit Newton-based solvers is a computationally heavy task, as it requires the solution of a parameterized system of differential and algebraic equations at each time step.
-A variety of NN-based methodologies have been shown to successfully approximate the dynamical trajectories computed by numerical time domain solvers at a fraction of the time.
-However, so far no previous NN-based model has explicitly captured the fact that any predicted point on the time domain trajectory also represents the \textit{fixed point} of the numerical solver itself.
-As we show, explicitly capturing this property can lead to significantly increased NN accuracy and much smaller NN sizes.
-In this paper, we model the Newton solver at the heart of an implicit Runge-Kutta integrator as a \textit{contracting map} iteratively seeking this fixed point.
-Our primary contribution is to develop a recurrent NN simulation tool, termed the Contracting Neural-Newton Solver (\texttt{CoNNS}), which explicitly captures the contracting nature of these Newton iterations.
-To build \texttt{CoNNS}, we train a feedforward NN and mimic this contraction behavior by embedding a series of training constraints which guarantee the mapping provided by the NN satisfies the Banach fixed-point theorem; thus, we are able to prove that successive passes through the NN are guaranteed to converge to a unique, fixed point.
-Recent advances in NN training libraries (i.e., CVXPY Layers) allow us to embed our derived contraction constraints, which are posed as tractable semidefinite programs, directly into the NN training routine.
-We showcase the efficacy of the method through simulation results, gathered from a suite of engineering systems of varying dimensions.
-While \texttt{CoNNS} was developed for the specific application of time domain simulation, we conclude by showing that the underlying NN has the capacity to universally approximate any nonlinear system of equations which contract (e.g., Lyapunov functions, convex optimization solvers).
+A variety of NN-based methodologies have been shown to successfully approximate the trajectories computed by numerical solvers at a fraction of the time.
+However, few previous works have used NNs to model the numerical solver itself.
+For the express purpose of accelerating time domain simulation speeds, this paper proposes and explores two complementary alternatives for modeling numerical solvers.
+First, we use a NN to mimic the linear transformation provided by the inverse Jacobian in a single Newton step.
+Using this procedure, we evaluate and project the exact, physics-based residual error onto the NN mapping, thus leaving physics ``in the loop''.
+The resulting tool, termed the Physics-pRojected Neural-Newton Solver (\texttt{PRoNNS}), is able to achieve an extremely high degree of numerical accuracy at speeds which were observed to be up to 31\% faster than a Newton-based solver.
+In the second approach, we model the Newton solver at the heart of an implicit Runge-Kutta integrator as a \textit{contracting map} iteratively seeking a fixed point on a time domain trajectory.
+The associated recurrent NN simulation tool, termed the Contracting Neural-Newton Solver (\texttt{CoNNS}), is embedded with training constraints (via CVXPY Layers) which guarantee the mapping provided by the NN satisfies the Banach fixed-point theorem; successive passes through the NN are therefore guaranteed to converge to a unique, fixed point.
+Explicitly capturing the contracting nature of Newton iterations leads to significantly increased NN accuracy relative to a vanilla NN.
+We test and evaluate the merits of both \texttt{PRoNNS} and \texttt{CoNNS} on three dynamical test systems.